Entropy512/xphase_hacks/README.md

 UnpackORI that is not Wintel dependent.

 As of June 14, 2021 - the camera is still heavily dependent on a JPEG-only workflow.
-JPEGs are at least not in sRGB colorspace/transfer function, but have many unused bins in the histogram and luma range is (roughly) 24-226, leaving almost 50 code values out of 255 nearly unused.
+JPEGs are at least not in sRGB colorspace/transfer function, but luma range is (roughly) 24-226, leaving almost 50 code values out of 255 nearly unused.
 (Under some circumstances, code values outside of 24-226 are used, but rarely.
 Pure black clips to 24 and pure white to 226...)